NCAR/HPC-Docs/docs/environment-and-software/user-environment/containers/index.md

 To address Docker's security concerns, a number of alternative runtimes better suited for HPC use have been developed.
 Some notable examples include [Apptainer](https://apptainer.org/) (formerly, Singularity), [Charliecloud](https://hpc.github.io/charliecloud/), and [Podman](https://podman.io/), which are all currently installed on NCAR's HPC resources and available through the [module](../modules.md) system.

 ??? info "Charliecloud vs. Apptainer vs. Podman - Which is right for me?"
-    Unfortunately, with the current state of container technology on HPC systems it is difficult to provide a single reccomended runtime.
-If you are familiar with one of thes tools already, by all means use it - we will strive to maintain the most popular tools that are compatible with our security requirements.
+    Unfortunately, with the current state of container technology on HPC systems it is difficult to provide a single recommended runtime.
+If you are familiar with one of these tools already, by all means use it - we will strive to maintain the most popular tools that are compatible with our security requirements.

     For users beginning to work with containers, here are some general considerations: